 In order to more effectively create personal connections between your organization and your potential major givers, your major gift officers should learn as much as they can about your prospects’ interests and then use that information to segment your prospect list.

-Once you have a solid understanding of your prospects’ main passion as it relates to your nonprofit, it’s time to split your prospect list up.
+Once you have a solid understanding of your prospects’ primary motivations, it’s time to split your prospect list up.

 Segmentation is a strategy used to separate your whole community (or, in this case, your major giving prospect list) into smaller, more manageable groups based on commonalities.
 In this case, the commonality would be what inspires your prospects’ philanthropic behavior.